 His aikido technique was very relaxed and creative.
 He was popular because of his unique approach that emphasized balance taking.

-I particularly like the way he completely controls his uke.
-His videos are fascinating to watch and reveal many gems to students.
+I particularly liked the way he completely controls his uke.
+His aikido videos are fascinating to watch and reveal many gems to the students.
 More Here